BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 # 3. Detailed Whitelisting guide

 > This tutorial assumes you know a few basics about mod creation.
-> If you are not familiar with the basics of creating, or paking a mod, We recommend you have a look at one of our other [Tutorials](https://wiki.bg3.community/en/Tutorials).
+> If you are not familiar with the basics of creating, or paking a mod, We recommend you have a look at one of our other [Tutorials](https://wiki.bg3.community/en/Tutorials) first.
 {.is-success}